ChairOfStructuralMechanicsTUM/Mechanics_Apps/Tensile_test/README.md

 ## To Do
 - [ ] Not running: check the type of error
 - [ ] Delete or avoid global variables
+- [ ] Remove possibility to reverse loading